arrow

 During winter, many Canadians particularly senior citizens travel to southern countries where the weather is warmer and more pleasant.
 These Canadian travelers are commonly known as Snowbirds.

 Since domestic health insurance in Canada does not offer coverage outside Canada’s border, buying proper overseas travel insurance from Canada is recommended by the Canadian government authorities.
+Healthcare expenses in the US and Europe is very high and it is risky to be uninsured while traveling in those countries.

 What are the benefits of Snowbird travel insurance?